What are Diamond Sponges made of and can I recycle them?Updated 16 days ago

 The abrasive coating is bonded to the foam core and can't be separated at standard facilities.
 Mixed-material items contaminate kerbside recycling and get sent straight to landfill.

 PU foam doesn't biodegrade, so compost and green waste are out.
-The silica-alumina grit means soft-plastic drop-off and terracycle programs can't take them either.
+The silica alumina grit means soft-plastic drop-off and TerraCycle programs can't take them either.

 ✓ Reuse for dirtier jobs